littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

    You MUST change `konsole` in the tordl config.json to whatever termial you use.

 6. Configure the littleredrooster file:
-   Put your API key in the 4 spots labeled: `YOUR_API_KEY`.
-Make sure the path to the `littleredrooster.log` file is correct on line 4 of the script.
+   Put your API key in the 5 spots labeled: `YOUR_API_KEY`.
+   IMPORTANT: Make sure the path to `littleredrooster.log` is correct on line 4 as well as lines 415, 416, and 417 of the script.

 **Filtering torrent files with littleredrooster: (line 73)**